Do you have an account?

 In parallel to finalizing the design, RTE has started preparing the operational implementation of the new capacity mechanism to ensure continuity between the current and the future capacity mechanism in 2026.

 This preparation is based on Technical workshops (AT), the aim of which is to provide operational information on tools, processes and implementation timetables.
-Stakeholders can find the AT materials below and contact RTE to be included in future ATs (held in French).
+Stakeholders can contact RTE to be included in future ATs (held in French).

 Find out more